ShariqNauman/google_playstore_eda/README.md

 # Google Play Store EDA

 ## 📌 Project Overview
 This project performs **Exploratory Data Analysis (EDA)** on the Google Play Store dataset to uncover insights into app ratings, reviews, pricing, and category distributions.
 The analysis helps identify trends and patterns in the mobile app ecosystem.
+Additionally, a **machine learning model** has been implemented to predict app ratings based on key features.

 ## 📂 Dataset
 The dataset used in this analysis contains information about apps available on the Google Play Store, including: